chainguard-dev/self-attestation/README.md

 It also contains a [table](references.md) of the references at the top of the PDF.

+Links are clickable wherever possible to make it easier to reference specific sections of the document.

 ## Purpose

 I found myself struggling to copy/paste/modify the PDF version as I read it and prepared my comments.
 I figured that converting to markdown will make it easier to read and reference in other tools.

-I also decided to share this in case anyone else is doing the same thing!
+I also decided to share this in case anyone else is doing the same thing.
+Remember, comments are due by June 26th!

 ## Original Version